twinkletwinklelittlestar70/CovBot_covid_chatbot_eng/README.md

-# Metis covid chatbot
+# CovBot covid chatbot

-A Q&A chatbot about covid providing functions like sentiment analysis, fast diagnosis and fake news detection
+CovBot is a Q&A chatbot about covid providing functions like QA, fast diagnosis and fake news detection.
+This repo is the engineering part of the whole project and for algorithms and models please refer to https://github.com/twinkletwinklelittlestar70/CovBot.

 # Run back-end code